m-i-n-a-r/randomix/README.md

 </a>

 ## Credits
 This app was written during my free time as a training.
-Many good devs have helped me understanding the best practices and they taught me a lot of useful tricks.
-A special thanks to BValeo for the russian translation. **Every other translation is well appreciated!**
+Many good devs have helped me understanding the best practices and they taught me a lot of useful tricks. **Every translation is well appreciated!**